alanranger/alan-chat-proxy/Architecture and Handover/INGESTION_ANALYSIS.md

 ## Problem Summary
 The ingestion system is creating multiple entries for the same URL with different `kind` values and titles, causing content matching issues in the chatbot.

+**UPDATE (2025-10-18)**: While the critical "free course" query issue has been resolved through database cleanup, the underlying ingestion duplication problem remains and should be addressed to prevent future issues.
+Additionally, a major refactoring effort has been completed, improving code maintainability across 37 functions.

 ## Evidence of Duplication

 ### Database Analysis Results